I have always struggled with weight.

-In my experience helping over 60 women find Weight Mastery since the inception of the Stress Less Weight Mastery, being motivated to change your habits because of negative messaging usually results in a disordered and disempowered relationship with food and your body.
+In my experience helping over 60 women find Weight Mastery since the inception of the Courage to Trust Method, being motivated to change your habits because of negative messaging usually results in a disordered and disempowered relationship with food and your body.

 Sources of disempowerment around weight loss and the consequences:

 Weight stigma is the social rejection and devaluing that occurs to people living in larger bodies.
 For many women I work with, this devaluing starts from a young age from their parents.
 My clients often tell stories of being put on their first diet at 8 or 10 years old.
 Most are hearing frequent comments about their body size from family members.

 The negative emotional impacts of weight stigma, like anxiety, depression and low self-esteem, are often blamed on obesity.
 In reality these emotional side effects of living in a larger body are not about weight, but rather cultural discrimination and oppression.

 Body Mass Index, or BMI, is a calculation used to assess risk of poor health in populations.
 It is frequently misused to assess individual risk, but should not be used as a sole indicator of health.